vladlpavlov/persidict/README.md

 * You can use square brackets to get, set, or delete values.
 * You can iterate over keys, values, or items.
 * You can check if a key is in the dictionary.
-* You can check whether two dicts are equal
+* You can check whether two dicts are equal.
 (meaning they contain the same key-value pairs).
 * You can get the length of the dictionary.
 * Methods `keys()`, `values()`, `items()`, `get()`, `clear()`